 Contents

 1. Purpose 2

 2. Introductions and definitions 2

 3. Clerks responsibilities 2

 4. Publication scheme 3

 5. Requests for information within 3

 Publications Scheme

 6. Request to re-use information 3

 provided or available

 7. Managing & Defining requests 3

 7.1 Vexatious/Repeat requests 4

 7.2 Exemptions and authority to release 4

 7.3 Fees and re-use charges 5

 7.4 Requests known to be from the media or of 5

 potential media interest

 7.5 Information provided by other 5

 organisations

 7.6 Environmental Regulations and public 6

-access to
+access to environmental information

 environmental information

 8. Exemptions and the public interest 6

 9. Requests for review - complaints 7

 about response

-10. Freedom of Information & Data 8
+10. Freedom of Information Act; Data 8

 Protection - the overlap

-44 Contracts with all the contract of

 11. Contracts with other organisations 8

-12. Code of Prosting

 12. Code of Practice 8

-Appendix A. Everyntians to Exceedens of 9

-Appendix A - Exemptions to Freedom of 3

-Information Act requests

-Annandiy P. Evample toyt on reluce 10
+5

-Appendix B - Example text on re-use 10
+Appendix A - Exemptions to Freedom of Information Act requests 9 Appendix B - Example text on re-use 10